jonnew/ONIX/api/README.md

 Minimal example host programs for each of these libraries can be found in the
 \*-test folder within each library directory.
-If you are interested in writing a binding or integrating and existing API with your software, feel free to get in touch so we can help you out.
+If you are interested in writing a binding or integrating and existing API with your software, please  get in touch.

 ## Using Xillybus with `liboepcie`
 Instructions for using [Xillybus](http://xillybus.com/) as a communication